 Reasons for just needing a few tiles replaced include if one or two were damaged unexpectedly, perhaps in freak weather conditions or accidental damage to a property.

-When it comes to replacing tiles on a roof, here are some of the factors that go into the cost of replacement demonstrated in a table.
-The amount you will pay will depend on how easily tiles can be accessed, what type of bedding the tiles were built on, how many tiles there are and how hard to find the tiles may be.
+When it comes to replacing tiles on a roof, the amount you pay will depend on the ease of access of the roof, what type of bedding the tiles were built on, the type of tiles you have and how many tiles are going o be replaced.

 |Up to 5||Tiles easily sourced, no access issues||£170|